brad-ley/brad-ley.github.io/README.md

 A bit about me:
 * Amateur programming enthusiast
-* From :canada: and a big fan of the Canucks, Blue Jays, and Raptors
+* Big fan of the Canucks, Blue Jays, and Raptors
 * \\thread

 ## My repos